galperins4/core2_tbw/README.md

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added.
 In addition, payment is triggered to start based on when total blocks forged / interval is an integer (with no remainder).

+To use custom voter shares, the following 2 options are available:
+1) Directly update the column "share" column in the voters table of ark.db
+2) Turn on custom.py and send a POST request to the http://ip:port/updateShare endpoint.
+See below for example: `{"address":"DKahhVFVJfqCcCmaQHuYzAVFKcWjBu5i6Z", "share":0.10}`

 Python 3.6+ is required.

 ## Available Configuration Options (TRUE BLOCK WEIGHT)